 HTTP/3 aka QUIC is an experimental network transport protocol developed by Google.

 Any chromium-based browser supports this protocol, and it is enabled by default.
-The feature is used when the browser connects to Google web services, such as Google and YouTube.
+The feature is commonly seen when the browser connects to Google web services, such as Google and YouTube, though there are other websites that use this as well.

 The POST traffic between chromium-based browsers and these services is sent using UDP on port 443, and in some scenarios, the traffic can bypass the Cloud Secure Web Gateway (SWG)